neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 npm install dotenv ai llamaindex
 ```

-The above command installs the following packages:
+The command installs the following packages:

 - `dotenv`: A library for handling environment variables.
 - `ai`: A library to build AI-powered streaming text and chat UIs.
 - `llamaindex`: A data framework for creating LLM applications.

-Then, make the following additions in your `astro.config.mjs` file to populate the environment variables and make them accessible via `process.env` object as well:
+Next, make the following additions in your `astro.config.mjs` file to populate the environment variables and make them accessible via `process.env` object:

 ```diff
 // File: astro.config.mjs